 This type of cartilage has numerous yellow elastic fibers.
-It is present in the ear pinna, external auditory meatus, eustachian tubes and epiglottis etc. Its colour is yellowish and the appearance is opaque.
+It is present in the ear pinna, external auditory meatus, Eustachian tubes, and epiglottis etc. Its color is yellowish and the appearance is opaque.

 1. There are many classified skeletal disorders.
 One of the most common is osteoporosis.